 - The Cleaves of North & West Dartmoor

-Day Three: Our second early morning session will be at Headland Warren; well known for its assorted habitats from open moor and acidic bog to damp scrubland and plantation woodland.
+Day Two: Our second day will start with an early morning session at Headland Warren; well known for its assorted habitats from open moor and acidic bog to damp scrubland and plantation woodland.
 It’s a fantastic place for birds including abundant Meadow Pipits, Skylarks and Stonechats as well as much sought after species including Cuckoo, Whinchat and reeling Grasshopper Warblers if you know where to look.
-Linnets, Crossbills and Redpoll are all seen here and if we’re really lucky potentially even Goshawk.
+Linnets, Crossbills and Redpoll are all seen here and, if we’re really lucky, potentially even Goshawk.
 For our second session we’ll be heading to one of Dartmoor’s most unique and specialist habitats, the Rhôs Pasture.
 These damp grasslands are super rich in colourful plant diversity including Meadow Thistle, Devil’s-bit Scabious, Heath Spotted Orchid, Lesser Spearwort, Marsh Violet, Bogbean and Saw-wort.
 It’s also home to two stunning insects, the Marsh Fritillary and Narrow-bordered Bee Hawkmoth, which will be the focus of our visit (Apr-May only).
 We also have a good chance of Redstart, Cuckoo, Spotted Flycatcher as well as Adder and potentially Harvest Mouse which weave delicate spherical nests in the coarse grasses.

-Day Four: The final morning will be spent in the bluebell and lichen-rich Oak forests of East Dartmoor.
+Day Three: Our final day together will focus on the bluebell and lichen-rich Oak forests of East Dartmoor.
 Almost unchanged since 1600s, classifying it as ancient, these woodlands are much loved by a number of migrant birds including Pied Flycatcher, Spotted Flycatcher, Common Redstart and the elusive Lesser Spotted Woodpecker.
 National declines of Wood Warbler have been hard felt, even here on Dartmoor, but best efforts will be made to track one down.
 These woods can also be home to rare breeding raptors including both Goshawk and Hobby as well as being the county’s stronghold for Hazel Dormice.
-Following our morning walk, we will then return to the hotel for a late breakfast before checking out and saying our goodbyes.
-Should you require a lift to the local train station or bus depot, this can be arranged with us in advance.
+If timings allow, we may be able to join one of local box monitoring schemes, offering the unique chance to see Hazel Dormice up close.

 Evening Sessions: Several evening excursions are available including excursions for Nightjar, mammal spotlighting, Horseshoe Bat emergence or for roding Snipe.
 Availability of each is dependent on weather and time of year as we move through Spring.
 These are optional activities included within the tour and can be discussed during or after booking.